 Tamborine Village – Gallery Walk

 At the northern end of the Gold Coast Hinterland is Tamborine Village.
-This quaint village in this part of SE Queensland is a popular travel destination on weekends as locals and tourists enjoy the local fare.
+This quaint village in this part of SE Queensland is a popular weekend travel destination as locals and tourists enjoy the local fare.

-Cafes, delicacies, treats, craft beers and wineries are here for you to explore, as well as walks in nature and the Botanic Gardens.
+Cafes, delicacies, treats, craft beers, and wineries are here for you to explore, as are walks in nature and the Botanic Gardens.

 Curtis Falls

-The large car park has an overflow, which may be useful on those busy weekends.
-It is only a 500m, 15-minute walk to the falls lookout.
-The track is good, with a slight incline and some stairs to negotiate.
+The large car park has an overflow, which may be helpful on busy weekends.
+The falls lookout is only a 500m, 15-minute walk away.
+The track has a slight incline and some stairs to negotiate.

 It’s a very popular spot for photographers.